MRIEnan/multiple_tab_opener_en/contribution.md

-# Contributing to Open It Chrome Extension
+# Contributing to Multiple Tab Opener En Chrome Extension

-Thank you for your interest in contributing to **Open It**!
+Thank you for your interest in contributing to **Multiple Tab Opener En**!
 We welcome your help to make this extension better.

 ---